julianhecker/romy/README.md

 ## Background

-The *romy* R package implements five different analysis components for the analysis of multi-omics data.
+The *romy* R package implements four different analysis components for the analysis of multi-omics data.
 - Conditional Independence Testing (CIT): testing for association between different omics factors and phenotype variables while adjusting for covariates/confounders Z.
 - (co)variance testing (COV): testing for an effect of X on the covariance between two factors in Y, or the variance of one factor in Y, adjusting for Z.
 - interaction testing (INTER): testing for interaction between factor in X and factor in Z in their effect on Y.
-- Factor Conditional Independence Testing (FCIT): testing for association between an latent factor of Y and X, adjusting for Z.
 - Latent Factor (LF): Estimation of latent factors that correspond to heterogenous effect profiles.

-The first four approaches utilize the concepts of debiased machine learning and/or robust statistics (Chernozhukov et al. 2018, Shah and Peters 2020).
+The first three approaches utilize the concepts of debiased machine learning and/or robust statistics (Chernozhukov et al. 2018, Shah and Peters 2020).
 The last component (LF) is based on the work of Chen (2022).

 ## CIT